 In Ohio, there are two types of child custody: sole custody and shared parenting.
 Sole custody means that one parent is designated as the sole residential parent and may make decisions regarding the child’s care.
 The term “shared parenting” means that both parents are the legal custodians of the child and both are deemed to be the “residential parents” of the child.
 When parents have a shared parenting arrangement, they will make joint decisions concerning their child’s care.
 The way the shared parenting arrangement works will depend on the terms set forth in their shared parenting plan.
 When you contact our office for a consultation, we can help you achieve a custody plan that will work well for you and your family.
-With 30 years of legal experience, Karen H. Wentworth is well versed in Ohio child custody laws and can provide you with the guidance you need.
+With over 25 years of legal experience, Karen H. Wentworth is well versed in Ohio child custody laws and can provide you with the guidance you need.

 In Ohio, if an unmarried couple has a child, the mother is deemed to be the residential parent of the child.
 If the father wishes to establish his rights with the child, he may need to file a paternity action.
 We can assist parents through this process.

 In Ohio, child support is often calculated using the Ohio Child Support Guidelines.
 To assist you, we can prepare a child support worksheet to let you know in advance how much child support you can expect to pay or receive in your case.
 If your financial situation has changed and you need to modify the amount of child support you are required to pay, a motion to modify child support may be appropriate.
 Contact our office for further information.